lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 58 A blessing in disguise.md

       	- the tree was mentioned in newspaper
         	- the tree
         	- was mentioned [predicate verb][passive form of verb]
-        	- in newspaper [adverbial of place]
+        	- in newspaper [place adverbial]
   	- main clause:
     	- the number of visitors to Frinley has now increased
       	- the number of visitors to Frinley
       	- has increased [predicate verb][present perfect]
-      	- now [adverbial of time of predicate verb]
+      	- now [time adverbial of predicate verb]

 The tree was planted near the church fifty years ago, but it is only in recent years that it has gained/ɡeɪnd/ an evil/ˈiːv(ə)l/ reputation.
   - compound sentence: